jimmy7294/credit-scoring/README.md

 ## Description
 A scoring model based on various source of data that returns the probability of default.
+The model predicts future payment behavior of clients from application, demographic and historical credit behavior data.

 ## Explanation
 Credit Scoring represents an evaluation of how well a person can pay off and is willing to pay off debt.